Hobie Billingsley: Later life

-Following retirement from university coaching, Billingsley continued to be active in the sport, training divers and coaches around the world, and was respected as a speaker on diving history, technique and ethics, and on sports in general.
-His book Diving Illustrated, a seminal work offering detailed technical support for coaching diving, was released in 1990, with the second edition being published in 2018.
+Following retirement from university coaching, Billingsley continued to be active in the sport, training divers and coaches around the world, and was a respected speaker on diving history, technique, ethics, and general sports.
+His book Diving Illustrated, a seminal work offering detailed technical support for coaching diving, was released in 1990, with the second edition published in 2018.

 Personal life

-Billingsley married Mary Drake in 1952.
-They met in college, and had three children together.
+Billingsley married Mary Drake in 1952, whom he met in college.
+The couple had three children.

-Billingsley was diagnosed with myasthenia gravis in July 2018 and hospitalized.
+He was diagnosed with myasthenia gravis in July 2018 and hospitalized.
 He died on July 16, 2022, in Bloomington, at age 95.

 Honors and awards

-Billingsley was inducted into the International Swimming Hall of Fame in 1983.
+Billingsley was inducted into the International Swimming Hall of Fame in 1983 and the Ohio State Varsity O Hall of Fame in 1989.
 He was given the Sammy Lee Award, the most esteemed award in diving, in 1994.
 That same year, he was enshrined in the Indiana University Athletics Hall of Fame.
 At the 1996 Atlanta Summer Olympics, he took the oath on behalf of all judges.
 The Counsilman–Billingsley Aquatics Center at Indiana University is named in his honor, as is an award bestowed by the Indiana High School Swimming and Diving Hall of Fame.